 To calculate holiday for leavers at an individual level, we recommend using the UK government's holiday entitlement calculator, which accounts for starters and leavers.
 However, this isn't always a practical option for growing SMEs with multiple staff.

-If you're looking to automatically calculate holiday for leaving staff, HR software is a great solution.
+If you're looking to automatically calculate holiday for leaving staff, HR software is a great solution, as it's effectively your pro rata holiday calculator.
 For example, myhrtoolkit's annual leave software automatically calculates remaining pro rata holiday entitlement for starters and leavers.

 Written by Camille Brouard